-There were no fatal accidents in 2022.
+There were no serious injuries in 2023.

-In 2022, the Lost Time Injury rate (LTI rate) was 0 among DHP employees and DHP's contractors.
+In 2023, the Lost Time Injury rate (LTI rate) was 0 among DHP employees and DHP's contractors.

-The Total Recordable Injury Rate (TRI rate) among DHP employees and DHP contractors was 5.96.
+The Total Recordable Injury Rate (TRI rate) in 2023 among DHP employees and DHP contractors was 0.